-Massage: Pay as you go: factor about 120 Euro
+Massage: Pay as you go: factor about 220 Euro for 7 massages.

 Nutrition: You get some gels in your starter bag and the feeds have food too – but take more of your own, about 10 Euro a day would be a good budget.